Awards and Jurors

 Special Jury Recognition: When You Wish Upon A Star – dir.
 Domenico Modafferi

 Jury Award Winner: Proximity Study (Sight Lines) – dir.
 Elizabeth M. Webb

 Special Jury Recognition: Blue Veil – dir.
 Shireen Alihaji

 Special Jury Recognition: Signal and Noise – dirs.
 Kate Mathews, Jess Shane

 Special Jury Recognition: Prayer – dir.
 Vashni Korin Balleste

 The winning film receives a $1000 cash prize.

 Winner: Becoming YAMAZUSHI – dir.
 G. Yamazawa

 John-Carlo Monti Memorial Award

-The winner of this prize will receive $1,000 from the John-Carlo Monti Memorial Award Fund for below-the-line, on-set crew members, not traditionally recognized.
+This year’s recipient receives $1,000 from the John-Carlo Monti Memorial Award Fund, honoring below-the-line, on-set crew members, not traditionally recognized.